 02 of 08

-If you walk across Tower Bridge, look out for the love locks and do stand over the join in the pavement as you can see the river below through the small gap.
-It's 'fun' to stand there when a large vehicle goes over the bridge as it makes the bridge wobble.
+If you walk across Tower Bridge, look out for the love locks and stand over the join in the pavement as you can see the river below through the small gap.
+Try to stand there when a large vehicle goes over the bridge as it makes the bridge wobble.

 03 of 08

 The British Museum is an outstanding free museum in London with millions of objects on display.
-While it covers world history well if you want to know more about London you need to go to the Museum of London in The City of London.
+While it covers world history well, if you want to know more about London you need to go to the Museum of London.

 04 of 08